sandervm/EMIS-lunch-expenses-scanner/README.md

 - virtualenv

 ## Setup
-Before you can install the package you need to following packages installed:
+Before you can install the package you need to have the following packages installed:

 `sudo apt install tesseract-ocr libtesseract-dev`